Micro-Macro Decomposition of Particle Swarm Optimization Methods: Numerical algorithm and results

-All parameters are chosen as in previous simulations.\\ In Figure \ref{fig:micromacro3} we see that the final density, which is given by the microscopic and macroscopic contributions, converges to a Dirac delta centered at $x=-1$, which is exactly the feasible global minimizer.
+In Figure \ref{fig:micromacro3} we see that the final density, which is given by the microscopic and macroscopic contributions, converges to a Dirac delta centered at $x=-1$, which is exactly the feasible global minimizer.
 Again, the mass tends to shift from the microscopic to the macroscopic scale (see Figure \ref{fig:micromacro4}).
 This phenomenon indicates that, as time progresses, particle interactions become less significant for the purposes of convergence.